-It’s always best to get a model made specifically for RVs since they usually cover a wider area and are more portable than a home booster.
+It’s always best to get a model made specifically for RVs, however, since they usually cover a wider area and are more portable than a home booster.
 Choose one with multiple installation options so you can use it inside or outside your RV.
 Weather-resistant options are better for RV use since you can attach them to the top of your RV to get a better signal.

-WiFi boosters are a must-have in any RV.
-Whether you are taking a short trip or you’ll be gone for a while, these tools give you the internet access you need when you are away from civilization.
 You never know if you'll need internet access to get you out of a sticky situation or help you avoid one.
 Finding the right WiFi booster can make your RV trip even more enjoyable since you’ll have the same amenities as you would at home.

 So whether you're looking for a repeater, Booster, Extender or a Booster and Extender, be sure to check out some of our reviewed products.
 You won't be disappointed.

 Just don't forget to pack it before hitting the road!
 Nothing's worse than being in the middle of nowhere without a way to connect to the outside world.
 Trust us, we've been there!